jeffreyc86/alteri-frontend/README.md

 ## Features

 1. Create requests for basic necessities
-2. View and complete pending requests in your area
+2. View and accept pending requests in your area
 3. Chat in real-time with respective donor/recipient for a specific request
 4. Mark a request as fulfilled